marcoslin/ClientListAng/README.md

 The primary purpose is to illustrate how to:

-1. How to create a RESTFUL server in node.js
+1. Create a RESTFUL server in node.js
-2. How to create a simple HTML5 app using RESTFUL
+2. Create a simple HTML5 app using RESTFUL
-3. How to perform unit and end-to-end tes
+3. Perform unit and end-to-end tes

 # How To Run
-Start the web server and RESTFul server by:
+Start the web and RESTFul server by:
 `node server.njs`

 Open your HTML5 browser and go to: